kritik26kumar/Chat-With-PDF/README.md

-# Create the README content as a .txt file
-readme_content = """
 📚 Ask to ChatGPT – Multi-PDF RAG Chatbot

 A Streamlit-based chatbot that allows you to upload multiple PDF files and ask questions about their contents.
 It uses LangChain, FAISS, and Gemini (Google Generative AI) for Retrieval-Augmented Generation (RAG).